| |

 Address: 39 Rue Cler, 7th Arrondissement

-Hugo & Victor Paris
+Hugo and Victor Paris

 Address: 40 Boulevard Raspail, 7th Arrondissement

-Address: Hotel Le Royal Monceau, 37 Avenue Hoche, 8th Arrondissement
+Address: 37 Avenue Hoche, 8th Arrondissement

-À La Mère de Famille
+À la mère de Famille

 Address: 35 Rue du Faubourg Montmartre, 9th Arrondissement